nodos-dev/changelog/nodos.md

     * Frame number not always broadcasted
     * Optimized procedures during new editor connection requests
     * Parts of node graph do not execute due to inconsistent frame numbers
+    * Nodes are stuck in orphan state when graph is loaded during engine startup

 ## Editor